 Out of School Suspension-The term "suspension" refers to an exclusion from school for a specific period of time short of permanent exclusion.
-While serving OSS students may request work.
-A 1% grade reduction in each class will be assessed for each day of OSS served at the end of the semester.
-While serving OSS the student is not allowed within 1,000 feet of all school property.
+While serving OSS students may request work While serving OSS the student is not allowed within 1,000 feet of all school property.